GSA/digitalgov.gov/content/posts/2016-06-13-the-great-pinterest-experiment-one-year-in.md

 Last summer, Kids.Gov [revamped](https://blog.usa.gov/how-kids-gov-pins-down-their-audiences) its presence on [Pinterest](https://www.pinterest.com/kidsgov/) in an attempt to find new ways to connect with its followers.

 The Marketing Team set out to learn more about our audiences and the kind of content they like.
-Despite being a difficult platform to navigate, we set lofty goals for ourselves and developed a timely strategy to pin every day.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-400-I-love-pin-interest-zakokor-iStock-Thinkstock-177385623.jpg" %}
+Despite being a difficult platform to navigate, we set lofty goals for ourselves and developed a timely strategy to pin every day. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-400-I-love-pin-interest-zakokor-iStock-Thinkstock-177385623.jpg" alt="A red pin, a plus sign and the word "interest" on a yellow heart." %}

 ## A year in…

 Twelve months later, our metrics are up and we correctly calculated that a shift to educational content would be key.
 However, Pinterest is still a challenge to predict.
 Unlike Twitter and Facebook, it’s difficult to identify trends.
 Despite all that, we have seen substantial growth in followers and content consumption, even taking into account our ambitious goals.

   * ### Average Daily Impressions on Profile